motain/creators-network-docs/source/api.rst

 Introduction
 ------------

 | OneFootball is the world's leading digital football platform.
-The OneFootball Network API allows OneFootball's content partners to publish articles onto the OneFootball platform.
-It also allows partners to update and delete articles that they have already published to the OneFootball platform.
+The OneFootball Network API allows OneFootball's content partners to publish article and video content onto the OneFootball platform.
+It also allows partners to update and delete content that they have already published to the OneFootball platform.

 | The API can be used by partners to set up their own services such that content published on their sites is automatically sent to OneFootball and natively integrated onto the OneFootball platform for OneFootball users.